 NYS Center of Excellence in Bioinformatics & Life Sciences

 Phone: (716) 881-8900

-CCR, UB's supercomputing center, maintains a high-performance computing environment, high-end visualization laboratories, and support staff with expertise in computing, visualization, and networking.
-CCR has more than 190 Tflops of peak performance compute capacity and 4.2 PB of high-performance storage.
-CCR's computing facilities, which are housed in a state-of-the-art 4000 sq ft machine room are expected to increase tenfold for this joint project.
-Currently, CCR crunches two to three terabytes of data per day – and one terabyte is roughly the equivalent of the information contained in 100,000 phone books.
-Though it used to take 10 years to map a human genome, now it only takes one day.
+CCR's supercomputing center, maintains a high-performance computing environment and visualization lab with expertise in computing, visualization and networking.
+Housed in a state-of-the-art 4000 sq ft machine room, CCR currently crunches two to three terabytes of data per day.
+It has more than 190 Tflops of peak performance compute capacity and 4.2 PB of high-performance storage.
+It used to take 10 years to map a human genome, now it only takes only one day.